Looking for a fun, festive and healthy way to kick off a patriotic holiday? You can’t go wrong with this colorful smoothie!

 Guest post by Brigette Shevy

-Even though this red, white and blue smoothie can be enjoyed all year round, there’s no better time than right now at the peak of berry season.
-I prep the fresh fruit and stick it in the freezer overnight so that it’s all ready to go in the morning.
+Even though this red, white and blue smoothie can be enjoyed all year round, there’s no better time than during the summer months, at the peak of berry season.

 - 1 cup frozen blueberries